 - 24.5.
-Where the Leader so determines, a member of the Overview and Scrutiny Board or Committees will not be entitled to: - 24.5.1. any document that is in draft form; or - 24.5.2. the advice of a political advisor. - 24.6.
-Where the Leader or Monitoring Officer determines that a member of the Overview and Scrutiny Board or Committees is not entitled to a copy of a document or part of any such document, under Rule 24.4 and Rule 24.1 of this Part 4A, the Leader or Monitoring Officer as applicable must provide the Overview and Scrutiny Board or relevant Committee with a written statement setting out their reasons for that decision.
+Where the Leader so determines, a member of the Overview and Scrutiny Committees will not be entitled to: - 24.5.1. any document that is in draft form; or - 24.5.2. the advice of a political advisor. - 24.6.
+Where the Leader or Monitoring Officer determines that a member of the Overview and Scrutiny Committees is not entitled to a copy of a document or part of any such document, under Rule 24.4 and Rule 24.1 of this Part 4A, the Leader or Monitoring Officer as applicable must provide the relevant Overview and Scrutiny Committee with a written statement setting out their reasons for that decision.